Close menu Resources for... William & Mary

 Determination Notice

 Within three (3) business days of the determination conference, the Determination Official(s) issue(s) a determination notice to the parties.
-The notice will be sent to both parties at the same time, with copies to the Dean of Students and Title IX Coordinator.
+The notice will be sent to both parties at the same time, with copies to the Title IX Coordinator.
 The determination notice summarizes the procedure followed from the receipt of the formal complaint through the determination, including any notifications provided to the parties, any evidence collected, any site visits conducted, and any determination conference held.
 The determination notice communicates the determination(s) made as to each allegation and the reasoning for the determination, including the findings of fact that support the determination and conclusions regarding the application of the policy to the facts.
-It provides sanctions imposed in cases where a respondent is found responsible for a policy violationand determines whether remedies designed to restore or preserve equal access to the university’s education program or activity will be provided by the university to the complainant.
+It provides sanctions imposed in cases where a respondent is found responsible for a policy violation and determines whether remedies designed to restore or preserve equal access to the university’s education program or activity will be provided by the university to the complainant.
 If there are sanctions that do not directly relate to the complainant, the complainant will be informed of these sanctions to the extent permitted by federal law.
 [8]

 • The determination regarding responsibility becomes final either on the date that the recipient provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely.